The Math of Valuation Multiples

 These are just a few examples, and you can probably think of many more factors that increase or decrease risk.
 This type of analysis also helps us understand why some industries generally receive higher multiples than others.

 While this overview seems simple, each transaction typically has additional layers of complexity.
 For example, buyers often bring synergies to a transaction that can reduce the risk in a business.
-Or when leverage is involved with financing the transaction via a seller note, some of the risk of the transaction is transferred back from the buyer to the seller.
-This is why deals with a seller note often have a higher valuation multiple than those with no note.
+Or when leverage is involved, the buyer generates a higher return on their capital invested.
 Finally, actual terms on the transaction are not always completely or accurately tied to risk and performance of the business.
 Not every seller or buyer has adequate information or reasonable expectations regarding the price of a business given the level of risk involved.
 Some sellers may be more motivated than others, and the external economy and demand for investment opportunities also drive buyers’ willingness to pay higher prices.

 Another additional consideration and implication for valuation multiples is anticipated future growth.
 We will address this in a future article.